nmrf/sadata-user-manual/members/user-roles.md

 ### 4.1 User roles and functions

-#### Role: Unauthorised
+#### Role: Visitor

-Any member of the public that has not logged in
+Any member of the public that is not registered or logged in.
+This manual contains a whole chapter on how Visitors can make the most out of visiting this site.
+To read, [click here](/visitors/using-as-a-visitor.md).

 ###### Rights

 * Access and explore all published information using the filters and search functions
 * Track progress on the National Implementation Plan and thus how the Government is performing

-##### Function: Visitor

-Any member of the public visiting the site.
-This manual contains a whole chapter on how Visitors can make the most out of visiting this site.
-To read, [click here](/visitors/using-as-a-visitor.md).

 ---